Esri/arcgis-maps-sdk-kotlin-samples/samples/add-features-with-contingent-values/README.md

 ## Additional information

+This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.
 Learn more about contingent values and how to utilize them on the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/contingent-values.htm).

 ## Tags

-coded values, contingent values, feature table, geodatabase
+coded values, contingent values, feature table, geodatabase, geoviewcompose, toolkit